Team-Education-Futures-Lab/Agression_Trainer/docs/auth.md

 ### `SessionHandler` / `useSession`

 The `connect()` method's third parameter has been renamed from `adminKey` to `authToken` to reflect that it now expects a JWT rather than a static key.
 The wire protocol is unchanged — the value is sent as `Authorization: Bearer <authToken>` on `POST /session/create`.
-Callers that passed a static ADMIN_API_KEY string will continue to work via the legacy fallback path on the server, but should migrate to JWT-based auth.
+Callers that passed a static `ADMIN_API_KEY` string must migrate to JWT-based auth — the legacy fallback is no longer accepted on session creation.

 ---